michaeljclark/llvlir/spec/llvlir.md

 ### Constraints

 Opcode types and operand types have constraints.
-Some opcode types are used to compose the primary width and types of the operation while some are modify it.
+Some opcode types are used to compose the primary width and types of the operation while some modify them.

 - opcode types in the opcode suffix indicate vector size and types.
 - opcode type parameters are encoded using a variable length code after the